FTM/N Top Surgery & Post-operative Scar Massage

-Scars occur when a protein called collagen forms over an incision as it heals.
-Many factors determine the healing and appearance of top surgery incision scars such as sun exposure, range of motion with your first 6 months post op, age, whether you smoke and diet.
-It’s important to note that the final appearance of your incision lines/scar may not reveal itself entirely until about 12-18 months.
+Scarring occurs when a protein called collagen forms over an incision as it heals.
+Many factors determine the healing and appearance of scars such as sun exposure, your age, your diet, your genetics and, in the case of top surgery, your range of motion with your first 6 months post op.
+It is important to note that the final appearance of your incision lines/scar may not reveal itself entirely until about 12-18 months, which is why

-It’s best to speak to your FTM/N top surgeon about what they recommend as each surgeon has their own method and advice.
-Massage is easy to do at home, economical, and has very few side effects.
-Research is limited, but there is evidence that massage may benefit post-surgical healing.
+Scar massage is easy to do at home, economical, and has very few side effects.
+Research is limited, but there is evidence that massage can benefit post-surgical healing.
 Massaging your scars can also:

 - Increase blood circulation to the area and speed the healing process